Travel Australia With Kids – Doable or Impossible?

 Emma: That was just a matter of timing.
 Like people are just in such a hurry.
 It’s crazy.
 But any particular funny time?
 Plenty of funny moments, and the kids make us laugh, but nothing that super stands out and also just like meeting up with other travellers and having a good laugh with other people.
 And it’s just like you and your family all the time and you can meet some like-minded people along the way and just have a really good laugh.
 That’s the best, I really enjoy that.

-Travis: And there’s so many families and people out there travelling at the moment.
+Travis: And there are so many families and people out there travelling at the moment.
 It’s awesome.

 Emma: Yeah.
 It’s a cool community.